Graph visualization: the basics

 Creating a node-link graph model isn’t always the answer.
 Some datasets don’t feature connections, so there isn’t much value in applying the node-link structure to them.

-If it included details of vehicle owners, insurance policies, dealerships where the cars were bought, it’d be a very different story.
-But if a table is restricted to unique data only, node-link graph modeling isn’t effective.
+If it included details of vehicle owners, insurance policies and dealerships where the cars were bought, a node-link graph representation could be very helpful.
+But as the table is restricted to unique data, there’s no need to model it in that way.

 Why visualize graphs?

-Creating a graph data model or connecting with a graph database is the first step towards creating graph visualizations.
 Once you translate the nodes, links and properties into the real-world representations in your visual model, you can use graph visualizations to bring them to life.
+What are the benefits of doing this?
+Here are just a few.

 When we try to understand a difficult concept or make sense of a complex problem, we’ll often create a mental picture.
 We might even draw it out on a whiteboard or notepad.
-Either way, we’re trying to visualize the facts to gain a new perspective and make sense of it.
+Either way, we’re trying to visualize the facts to gain a new perspective and build an understanding.

-That’s precisely what’s happening with graph visualizations.
-They’re intuitive and they make sense instantly, even to people who’ve never worked with connected data before.
+That’s exactly what’s happening with graph visualizations.
+They’re intuitive, and they make instant sense – even to people who’ve never worked with connected data before.

-They help you understand what’s going on in the data, see patterns, spot outliers worth investigating further.
+They help you understand what’s going on in the data, spotting patterns and outliers that are worth investigating further.

 This graph visualization shows auto repairs carried out by Fraser’s.
-Using multiple links to represent the number of offside rear door repairs, it’s immediately clear how much more common this type of repair is compared with others.
+Using links to represent types of repair, it’s immediately obvious that offside rear door repairs are the most common type.

 You can simplify complexity and focus on what’s important

-Exploring an IT network with details on demand
+Exploring an IT network visualization that gives details on demand

-Learn more in our blog post featuring Five steps to tackling big graph data visualizations.
+Learn more in Five steps to tackling big graph data visualizations

 Node-link graph visualization reveals insight

 Users rely on our software to uncover threats hidden in their data connections.
-The new perspective they gain from visualizing it, together with advanced analysis features, reveal insights that drive investigations.
+The new perspective they gain from visualizing it, together with advanced analysis features, reveals insights that drive investigations.

 Social network analysis measures reveal deeper insight hidden in your connected data